 Federal and provincial governments have introduced a number of anti-contraband tobacco measures in recent years.
 This include the Tackling Contraband Tobacco Act, which created criminal penalties for smuggling and new anti-contraband tobacco enforcement units in New Brunswick and Ontario.
+Ontario has also recently launched a licensing regime for non-tobacco manufacturing materials like cigarette filters.

-However, Canada's contraband tobacco problem is an entrenched issue and these measures will not be sufficient on their own to address contraband tobacco.
-Moreover, the NCACT is concerned that upcoming changes to tobacco packaging regulations will facilitate an increase in contraband tobacco.
+However, Canada's contraband tobacco problem is entrenched and these measures will not be sufficient on their own to address it.
+Moreover, the NCACT is concerned that upcoming changes to tobacco packaging regulations proposed in bill S-5 will facilitate an increase in contraband and counterfeit tobacco.
 So-called "plain packaging" requirements will make it easier for contraband smugglers to create illegal product, and will make it much easier for illegal manufacturers to create counterfeit cigarettes, up to now a limited market.